robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 Remote servers should additionally have :code:`stop_remote_server` method in their public interface to ease stopping them.
-They should also expose this method as :name:`Stop Remote Server` keyword automatically so that it can be used in the test data regardless of the test library.
-Allowing users to stop the server using these methods is not always desirable, and servers can choose to allow disabling them via some configuration parameter.
+They should also automatically expose this method as :name:`Stop Remote Server` keyword to allow using it in the test data regardless of the test library.
+Allowing users to stop the server is not always desirable, and servers may support disabling this functionality somehow.
+The method, and also the exposed keyword, should return :code:`True` or :code:`False` depending was stopping allowed or not.
+That makes it possible for external tools to know did stopping the server succeed.

 The provided Python remote server can be used as a reference implementation.